dezoito/ollama-grid-search/README.md

 The [development notes](./docs/DEVELOPMENT.md) provide setup instructions, sequence diagrams, and workflow charts that should make it easier to understand the project and get started.

+## Related projects

+Also building with local LLMs?
+You might find my other project useful: **[markitdown-api](https://github.com/dezoito/markitdown-api)** - a lightweight, Dockerized FastAPI server that wraps Microsoft's MarkItDown to convert files (PDF, Word, Excel, and more) into clean Markdown for RAG and LLM pipelines (perfect for air-gapped systems).

 ## Citations

 The following works and theses have cited this repository: